emacs-lsp/lsp-mode/docs/page/performance.md

 ``` elisp
 (setq lsp-idle-delay 0.500)
 ```
+### gccemacs

+[gccemacs](https://akrl.sdf.org/gccemacs.html) is a bleeding-edge version of `Emacs` that compiles elisp to native code, resulting in more than 200% speedup.
+For everyone looking for optimal performance, `gccemacs` is the way to go.

 ## Ignore watch folders/files

 If the server supports watch files, by default `lsp-mode` tries to watch all files and folders of the project ignoring the regexp from `lsp-file-watch-ignored`.
 If you don't want some file or folder to be watched for performance reasons, you can add a regexp to that variable excluding the file or folder.
 Also you can disable the file watch feature with:

 ```elisp